 Klein-Gille began her professional career as Golf Digest's LPGA Rookie of the Year in 1995.
 She won three LPGA tournaments, including the 1996 Weetabix Women's British Open, the 1996 Ping/Welch championship and the 2002 Michelob LPGA title.
 During her career, Klein-Gille represented Callaway Golf, Tommy Bahama and MasterCard.

 The British Open championship was Klein's second ever victory, at the age of just 21 years old.
 Her second round of 66 saw her draw away from the strong international field giving her a five-stroke halfway lead.
 Final rounds of 71 and 72 saw her win comfortably by seven shots.

 In 2002, Klein-Gille was a member of the U.S. Solheim Cup Team that defeated Team Europe, 15.5 to 12.5, at the Interlachen Country Club in Edina, Minnesota.
 Klein posted a 3-1-0 record at the event and was joined on the American team by former Tulsa All-American Kelly Robbins, while competing against another former TU golfer Carin Koch on the European team.

-A native of Sherman Oaks, Calif., Klein-Gille and her husband, Jon, have one son, nine-month-old Mason, and are expecting their second son in September 2014.
+A native of Sherman Oaks, Calif., Klein-Gille and her husband, Jon, have two young sons.

 ATHLETICS TICKET OFFICE